What causes a herniated disc and what can you do to treat it?

 For construction workers, the majority of additional stress and pressure is placed on their lumbar (lower) spine, which must support most of the body’s weight and movements.
 As a result, most construction-related back injuries occur in the lumbar region.

-A physician will typically recommend conservative, non-invasive options such as pain medication, physical therapy, transcutaneous electric nerve stimulation (TENS) or hot/cold therapy to begin herniated disc treatment.
+A physician will typically recommend conservative options such as pain medication, physical therapy, transcutaneous electric nerve stimulation (TENS) or hot/cold therapy to begin herniated disc treatment.
 These methods are usually effective at alleviating the symptoms associated with a ruptured disc long enough for the disc to heal naturally.

 For some people, the chronic pain is too great, and conservative treatments fail to provide relief.
 At this point, it may be time to consider the minimally invasive procedures at Laser Spine Institute.
-Our surgeons use advanced techniques and small incisions to treat a variety of spinal conditions without the invasive nature of traditional open spine surgery.
-Contact Laser Spine Institute to learn more and find out if you may be a candidate.
+Our surgeons use muscle-sparing techniques and a less than 1-inch incision to treat a variety of spinal conditions without the invasive nature of traditional open spine surgery.
+Contact Laser Spine Institute to receive your free MRI review* today.

 Our team can help you find out if you are a candidate for our minimally invasive treatment options.